Windows Driver Model: Criticism

 There were also a number of concerns about the quality of documentation and samples that Microsoft provided.

 Because of these issues, Microsoft has released a new set of frameworks on top of WDM, called the Windows Driver Frameworks (WDF; formerly Windows Driver Foundation), which includes Kernel-Mode Driver Framework (KMDF) and User-Mode Driver Framework (UMDF).
 Windows Vista supports both pure WDM and the newer WDF.
-KMDF is also available for download for Windows XP and even Windows 2000, while UMDF is available for Windows XP and above.
+KMDF is also available for download for Windows XP and Windows 2000, while UMDF is available for Windows XP and above.